Stakeholder analysis is one of the key steps to establishing support when starting a project.

 Now you should have all the necessary information to build a solid stakeholder engagement plan that will secure the support your project goals need.

-Here’s a stakeholder analysis template you can follow to keep track of your identified and assessed stakeholders:stakeholder analysis template
+Here’s a stakeholder analysis template you can follow to keep track of your identified and assessed stakeholders:

 You can use the stakeholder analysis template above or search for the many stakeholder analysis tools available online.

-If you’re dealing with a large number of people, consider a database to manage their details.
-It will make your job a lot easier and more reliable and safer.
+So if you’re dealing with a large number of people, consider a secure platform to manage their details.
+It will make your job a lot easier, more reliable and safer.

 Stakeholder analysis is an essential piece of the stakeholder management puzzle.